THE PARTICLE TABLE

 The secondary or "nucleon" energy level expression of the strong force produces the binding of protons and neutrons into the compound atomic nuclei of the heavy elements.
-The charge associated with this force is called "flavor", and the field vector or force carriers are mesons, composed of a colorless quark-antiquark pair.
-The "ground state" family of quarks (which exclusively comprises protons and neutrons) carry either "up" or "down" flavors, and the exchange of flavors between protons and neutrons via meson force carriers (as per Yukawa) constitutes the binding principle of the secondary aspect of the strong force, as expressed through the cohesion of compound atomic nuclei.
+The charge associated with this force is called "flavor", and the field vectors or force-carriers are mesons, composed of a colorless quark-antiquark pair.
+The "ground state" family of quarks (which exclusively comprises protons and neutrons) carry either "up" or "down" flavors, and the exchange of flavors between protons and neutrons via meson force-carriers (as per Yukawa) constitutes the binding principle of the secondary aspect of the strong force, as expressed through the cohesion of compound atomic nuclei.
 Unlike the absolute confinement of quarks via gluons, however, the confinement of nucleons via mesons, while powerful, is not absolute: under the proper circumstances, protons and neutrons can escape from a compound nucleus, and heavy nuclei can fission into lighter elements.
 (Meson binding is due to a "least bound energy" principle, whereas gluon binding is due to the stricter charge conservation principle (in this case, conservation of whole quantum units of charge); both are ultimately forms of symmetry conservation.)
 (See: "The Strong Force: Two Expressions".)

 2) Weak Force

 The weak force IVBs are unusual in that they are very massive bosons, whereas all other field vectors are massless.
 The mass of the IVBs is why they are called "intermediate" vector bosons.
-The great mass of the IVB is used to recreate the primordial conditions of the "Big Bang" in which the reactions they now mediate first took place.
+The great mass of the IVBs is used to recreate the primordial conditions of the "Big Bang" in which the reactions they now mediate first took place.
 Such extreme measures are necessary because single elementary particles created today must be the same in all respects as those created eons ago in the "Big Bang".
 Only the weak force is capable of creating single elementary particles rather than particle-antiparticle pairs.
 See below and the "Higgs Boson" papers.
 See also: "The 'W' IVB and the Weak Force Mechanism".)